zulip/zulip/docs/contributing/summer-with-zulip.md

   easier for both yourself and the next generation of Zulip developers.
 And then make those ideas reality!

+- Add Zulip to your resume on [LinkedIn](https://www.linkedin.com/company/zulip-project).

 - Have fun!
 Spending your summer coding on open source is an amazing life opportunity, and we hope you'll have a blast.
 With some luck and hard work, your contributions to the open source world this summer will be something you